monokrome/openal-source/README.txt

   - Occlusion culling (if Source allows)
   - Deafening effects
 - More advanced file loading facilities
-- Support for WAV, Flac, and possibly MP3
+- Support for WAV and possibly MP3/Flac
 - Entities allowing mappers to modify the state of the system
 - Relinking standard Source entities to use OpenAL instead of Miles